awsdocs/aws-kms-developer-guide/doc_source/create-grant-overview.md

 ## Creating a grant<a name="grant-create"></a>

 To create a grant, call the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
-Specify a CMK, a [grantee principal](grants.md#terms-grantee-principal), and a list of allowed [grant operations](grants.md#terms-grant-operations)\.
+Specify a KMS key, a [grantee principal](grants.md#terms-grantee-principal), and a list of allowed [grant operations](grants.md#terms-grant-operations)\.
 You can also designate an optional [retiring principal](grants.md#terms-retiring-principal)\.
 To customize the grant, use optional `Constraints` parameters to define [grant constraints](https://docs.aws.amazon.com/kms/latest/APIReference/API_GrantConstraints.html)\.

 When you create, retire, or revoke a grant, there might be a brief delay, usually less than five minutes, until the operation achieves [eventual consistency](grants.md#terms-eventual-consistency)\.

-For example, the following `CreateGrant` command creates a grant that allows `exampleUser` to call the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation on the specified [symmetric CMK](symm-asymm-concepts.md#symmetric-cmks)\.
+For example, the following `CreateGrant` command creates a grant that allows `exampleUser` to call the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation on the specified [symmetric KMS key](symm-asymm-concepts.md#symmetric-cmks)\.
 The grant uses the `RetiringPrincipal` parameter to designate a principal that can retire the grant\.
 It also includes a grant constraint that allows the permission only when the [encryption context](concepts.md#encrypt_context) in the request includes `"Department": "IT"`\.

 ```
 $  aws kms create-grant \